mauriciolauffer/jest-environment-ui5/README.md

 `jsdom` is not a real browser, but gets the job done for unit testing.
 All major javascript frameworks use it today: `React`, `Vue`, `Svelte`, and even our old friend `jQuery`.
 It has over 20M weekly downloads in [NPM](https://www.npmjs.com/package/jsdom)!

-This package simplifies what was introduced in the [blog post](https://community.sap.com/t5/technology-blog-posts-by-members/modern-javascript-testing-frameworks-with-fiori-ui5-jest/ba-p/13573079)
+This package simplifies what was introduced in the blog post[Modern JavaScript testing frameworks with Fiori/UI5 – Jest](https://community.sap.com/t5/technology-blog-posts-by-members/modern-javascript-testing-frameworks-with-fiori-ui5-jest/ba-p/13573079)

 ## Author